YuLab-SMU/plotting-tree-with-data-using-ggtreeExtra/README.md

     [GraPhlAn](https://github.com/biobakery/graphlan/tree/master/examples),
     and the `Methanotroph`, downloaded from the
     [repo](https://github.com/TheWrightonLab/Methanotroph_rpS3Analyses_SmithWrighton2018).
-  - data: contains the data has been processed, it can be displayed directly in the paper.
-  - Rmarkdown: contains the source code to produce Manuscript and Supplementary Material.
   - scripts: contains the script to produce the dataset of `data` using the data set of `rawdata`.
+  - data: contains all the data sets that used to generate figures in Supplemental file.
+  - Rmarkdown: contains the source code to produce Supplementary File.

 ## Dependencies and locations